How to earn money from walking

 You earn 0.95 Sweatcoins for every 1,000 outdoor steps you take (roughly half a mile).
 You can then use your coins to get discounts and sometimes free stuff from the app's store.

 We asked members of our Facebook group, and they reported that they'd nabbed everything from NOW TV passes and virtual personal trainer sessions, to tailor-made dog food and protein shakers by using the app.
 But there are some downsides too.

 I used it for a NOW TV pass.
 The daily offers are usually discounts, subscription services or paying postage for a 'free' item.
 However, it was eating my battery and data so I just deleted it.

 You can earn both BetterPoints and BetterTickets.
-BetterPoints can be collected and redeemed for vouchers at various high street stores, while BetterTickets enter you into a draw to win a bumper amount of BetterPoints.
+BetterPoints can be collected and redeemed as vouchers at various high street stores, while BetterTickets enter you into a draw to win a bumper amount of BetterPoints.

-To start earning you simply head to the app and sign up to a programme.
+To start earning, you simply head to the app and sign up for a programme.
 For instance, their National Rewards Winter Challenge programme rewarded users with one BetterTicket for every mile completed, with the prize draw offering 5,000 BetterPoints every week.

-At the time of writing, you can exchange your BetterPoints for rewards including a £3 Hotel Chocolat giftcard for 3,000 BetterPoints, a £5 Currys PC World giftcard for 5,000 BetterPoints, and a £10 Arcadia group voucher (to be used in stores like Topshop and Miss Selfridge) for 10,950 BetterPoints.
+At the time of writing, you can exchange your BetterPoints for rewards including a £2 Argos giftcard for 2,000 BetterPoints, a £5 New Look giftcard for 5,000 BetterPoints, and a £5 Arcadia group voucher (to be used in stores like Topshop and Miss Selfridge) for 5,950 BetterPoints.

 I’ve earned over £40 worth of vouchers for various stores in the past five months!

 These coins can be used to redeem gift cards, like £10 at Costa (21,000 coins), £10 at Primark (21,000 coins) or £10 at Marks & Spencer (21,000 coins).

 You can also complete 'missions' which can earn you well over 1,000 coins a pop for taking surveys, downloading apps and doing other similarly simple tasks.